Bomb rocks avenue in the heart of Istanbul; 6 dead, dozens injured - ExBulletin

 Bomb rocks avenue in the heart of Istanbul; 6 dead, dozens injured

-ISTANBUL (AP) A bomb rocked a busy pedestrian avenue in the heart of Istanbul on Sunday, killing six people, injuring several dozen and leaving panicked people fleeing the blaze of fire or huddled in cafes and shops.
+ISTANBUL (AP) — A bomb rocked a busy pedestrian avenue in the heart of Istanbul on Sunday, killing six people, injuring several dozen and leaving panicked people to flee the blaze of fire or huddle in cafes and shops.

 Emergency vehicles rushed to the scene on Istiklal Avenue, a popular thoroughfare lined with shops and restaurants that leads to the iconic Taksim Square.
 In video posted online, a loud bang could be heard and a flash was seen as pedestrians turned and fled.

-Turkish President Recep Tayyip Erdogan called the blast a treacherous attack and said its perpetrators would be punished.
-He did not say who was behind the attack but said he smelled of terror without giving details and adding that it was not yet certain.
+Turkish President Recep Tayyip Erdogan called the blast a “treacherous attack” and said its perpetrators would be punished.
+He did not say who was behind the attack but said there was “a whiff of terror” without giving details and adding that it was not yet certain.

 Sunday’s explosion was a shocking reminder of the anxiety and security concerns that plagued the Turkish population during years when such attacks were common.
 The country was hit by a series of deadly bomb attacks between 2015 and 2017, some by the Islamic State group, others by Kurdish militants seeking autonomy or independence.

 In recent years, Erdogan has waged a massive campaign of repression against activists as well as Kurdish lawmakers and activists.
-In a context of galloping inflation and other economic issues, Erdogan’s counter-terrorism campaign is a key rallying point for him ahead of presidential and parliamentary elections Next year.
+Amid soaring inflation and other economic problems, Erdogan’s counter-terrorism campaign is a key rallying point for him ahead of presidential and parliamentary elections next year.

-Erdogan, left Sunday for the G20 summit in Indonesia, said six people were killed.
+Erdogan, who left for the G20 summit in Indonesia on Sunday, said six people had been killed.
 Vice President Fuat Oktay said 81 people were injured, two of them in serious condition, and also said it appeared to be a terrorist attack.

 Justice Minister Bekir Bozdag told pro-government TV channel A Haber that investigators were focusing on a woman who sat on a bench near the site of the blast for about 40 minutes.
 The explosion took place a few minutes after he left.
 He said his identity was not yet clear, or which group might be behind the attack.